Joker9090/CryptoLoginChallenge/README.md

 Put the  .enf files inside apps/next and apps/expo folders

 ## TO IMPROVE
+- lOGIN, validations
+- list of crypto,
+- detail crypto list
+- chart
+- ui blem

+## Questions
+- [Q] How to perform cross-platform data fetching?
+(Taking into account server-side (web app/nextjs) and client-side (mobile app) rendering)
+- [A] IDK if we can use server side rendering in React-native, but for react(app/nextjs) we can use getStaticProps and getServerSideProps.
+Good for SEO :)

+- [Q]How should we login in a cross-platform app?
+(Let's assume it's done with Firebase, how would it be implemented to be cross-platform)
+- [A]For this, we can make a Service(singleton) integration consuming an API to singup/login/logout methods.
+Obviusly its neccessary to storage accessToken and refreshToken in the app.
+Here we need to make differents storage Repositories for React-native / React apps.
+ReactNative > AsyncStorage > Service > ReduxActionCall
+React(next) > LocalStorage > Service > ReduxActionCall

+- [Q]How would you implement a cross-platform http client?
+(That is, it worked both server-side and client-side)
+- [A]Doing a good Service!! we can separate funcionalities to gain some versatility

 ## Coments
 - I spent some time reading documentation and viewing some videos about solito and extra deps. using this monorepo more like react-native needs is kindy tricky.
 I have more experience working with scss or css vainilla, and now the components has an styledObject like scheme.
 - At First I think about the global state for both worlds
 - I figure out that this implementation is closest to flutter.
-Doing this in flutter may have better performance in mobile but less stylish power in web is like React-native is 60-40 WEB-MOBILE vs Flutter 30-70 WEB-MOBILE
+Doing this in flutter maybe have better performance in mobile but less stylish power in web is like React-native is 60-40 WEB-MOBILE vs Flutter 30-70 WEB-MOBILE

 ## Learn More
-- Time-Spent = 2 hours
+- Time-Spent = 5 hours
 - Time-Spent-pretends = 12 hours